dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 To fix this, let's make the UI prompt the user to log in (if necessary) as part of placing an order.

-In the `Checkout` page component, add some logic to `OnInitAsync` to check whether the user is currently authenticated.
+In the `Checkout` page component, add some logic to `OnInitializedAsync` to check whether the user is currently authenticated.
 If they aren't, send them off to the login endpoint.

 ```cs
 @code {